ibm-cloud-docs/vpc/vpn-onprem-aws.md

 You can use IBM Cloud VPN for VPC to securely connect your VPC to an on-prem network through a VPN tunnel.
 This topic provides guidance about how to configure your AWS VPN gateway to connect to VPN for VPC.
 {: shortdesc}

 Because AWS requires PFS to be enabled in Phase 2, you must create a custom IPsec policy to replace the default policy for the VPN in your VPC.
-See [Creating an IPsec policy](/docs/vpc?topic=vpc-creating-ipsec-policy) for more details.
+For more information, see [Creating an IPsec policy](/docs/vpc?topic=vpc-creating-ipsec-policy).
 {: important}

 When the AWS VPN receives a connection request from VPN for VPC, AWS VPN uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
 Then, if the security policy permits the connection, the AWS VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.